ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/nextra.md

   -  useState
   -  useConfig
   -  useSWR
+  -  Uses `@` to import components
-  -  Ha hecho un despliegue en Vercel
+  -  Deployment in Vercel
-  -  "Ha hecho un fork the nextra y se ha familiarizado con el concepto de monorepo"
-  - "Código de la práctica correcto y funciona"
-  - "Informe bien elaborado"
+  - "Has forked nextra and familiarized with the concept of monorepo"
+  - "Practice code is correct and works"
+  - "Well-prepared report"
-  - "Kanban Board project conteniendo las incidencias de la rúbrica"
+  - "Kanban Board project containing the rubric issues"
-  - "Ha entregado el .zip en el campus con el repo"
+  - "Has submitted the .zip on the campus with the repo"
 ---

 # Práctica {{ $frontmatter.title }}